Browser plugin: fuzzify.me

 Illustrations by Clara Juliano for Coding Rights

-fuzzify.me (2018) is a (now defunct) browser extension available for both Chrome and Firefox that helps give Facebook users more insight into how advertisers on the platform might be targeting them.
-The tool allows users to automatically and routinely deny advertisers access to their personal information, while also showing them a complete timeline of how they are being targeted over time.
+fuzzify.me (2018) was a browser extension available for both Chrome and Firefox that gave Facebook users more insight into how advertisers on the platform might be targeting them.
+The tool allowed users to automatically and routinely deny advertisers access to their personal information, while also showing them a complete timeline of how they are being targeted over time.

 The project was a collaboration between myself, Hang Do Thi Duc, and Joana Varon of Coding Rights as part of our time as 2017-18 Mozilla Fellows.
 We worked together on both the development of the tool, which can be accessed here, and accompanying research into how advertisements on Facebook often target women in discriminatory ways.